-Dr. Barber is an Assistant Professor in the Department of Theatre at Purdue University Fort Wayne.
-Previously she was BFA coordinator and Associate Professor in the the Department of Theatre & Dance at Western Kentucky University, where she teaches musical theatre, voice and diction for the actor, advanced studio production, theatre appreciation, and culture & performance.
-She directed WKU productions of 9 to 5 and Guys and Dolls, choreographed Spelling Bee and Hair (which she also music directed.).
-She has taught ballet, theatre arts, and music to students of all ages for over 20 years.
-She regularly teaches master classes in Spolin improvisation, musical theatre, and voice, and has recently given presentations on the importance of providing failure-training opportunities for students, the integration of singing and dancing techniques, training transgender singers, and challenging gender bias in entertainment.
+Dr. Barber is Assistant Professor and Head of Musical Theatre in the Department of Theatre at Purdue University Fort Wayne.
+Previously she was BFA coordinator and Associate Professor in the the Department of Theatre & Dance at Western Kentucky University.
+In addition to her work in higher education, she has taught dance, theatre arts, and music to students of all ages for over 20 years.
+She regularly teaches master classes in Spolin improvisation, musical theatre techniques, singing, as well as given presentations on the importance of providing failure-training opportunities for students, the integration of singing and dancing techniques, training transgender singers, and challenging gender bias in entertainment.

-Dr. Barber has served as music director for many schools and theatre companies in Oregon (American Heritage Theater Project, Cathedral School, Valley Catholic High School) and Indiana (Taylor University Theatre, Nettle Creek Players, Round Barn Theatre, Muncie Civic Theatre, Monroe Central High School, Farmland Dinner Theatre, Indyfringe).
+Dr. Julie Lyn Barber has served as music director for many schools and theatre companies in Oregon (American Heritage Theater Project, Cathedral School, Valley Catholic High School) and Indiana (Taylor University Theatre, Nettle Creek Players, Round Barn Theatre, Muncie Civic Theatre, Monroe Central High School, Farmland Dinner Theatre, Indyfringe).
 Representative productions include Into the Woods, Honk!, Thoroughly Modern Millie, Ragtime, Cats, The Robber Bridegroom, Secret Garden, The Rocky Horror Show, A Christmas Carol (Menken) and Seussical.
 Recent music direction projects included The Fantasticks at Nettle Creek Players (Hagerstown, IN), Guys and Dolls at The Round Barn Theatre at Amish Acres (Nappanee, Indiana), and Lightning Thief: The Percy Jackson Musical (Western Kentucky University).

-As a stage director, Dr. Barber's experience ranges from opera to children’s theatre.
+As a stage director, Dr. Julie Lyn Barber's experience ranges from opera to children’s theatre.
 She has directed outreach productions for the Bloomington Early Music Festival of Indiana and the Marjorie Lawrence Opera Theatre in Carbondale, IL and several productions for Nettle Creek Players (Hagerstown, IN) and Indyfringe.
 Other directing credits include Working, and Snoopy: The Musical (American Heritage Theater Project, Portland, OR), Clue: The Musical, and Rick Lewis' G.I.
 Jukebox (Farmland Dinner Theatre, Farmland, IN), and three American one-act operas: Menotti's The Telephone, Moore’s Gallantry and PDQ Bach’s The Stoned Guest (Ball State University).
-She has directed The Frog Prince (Lawrence Children's Festival), Indiana Squirrel Stampede (Indianapolis Theatre Fringe Festival), and Guys and Dolls (Western Kentucky University).
-In 2018 she directed 9 to 5: The Musical (WKU), Master Cat: The Story of Puss in Boots (Nettle Creek Players), and Christmas Through the Ages (Indyfringe).
+While at WKU she directed Guys and Dolls, 9 to 5: The Musical, and Neil Simon's Fools.
+She will direct Hot 'n' Cole at Purdue Fort Wayne in April 2024.

-Juile holds an Elementary Executant Certificate in Ballet from the Royal Academy of Dancing, and frequently choreographs opera, musical theatre and theatre productions.
+Juile Lyn Barber holds an Elementary Executant Certificate in Ballet from the Royal Academy of Dancing, and frequently choreographs opera, musical theatre and theatre productions.
 Recent choreography credits include Hair and The 25th Annual Putnam County Spelling Bee at Western Kentucky University (Bowling Green, KY), Ring of Fire for the Brown County Playhouse (Nashville, IN), Hoosier Harmony and Whodunit for Nettle Creek Players (Hagerstown, IN), and Kiss Me Kate at Taylor University (Upland, IN).
-Other choreography credits include Tapestry (Sylvia's Dinner Theater, Portland, OR), Big River (American Heritage Theater Project, Portland, OR), Cats (Muncie Civic Theatre, Muncie, IN), and When Pigs Fly (triangle theatre productions, Portland OR),
+Other choreography credits include Tapestry (Sylvia's Dinner Theater, Portland, OR), Big River (American Heritage Theater Project, Portland, OR), Cats (Muncie Civic Theatre, Muncie, IN), and When Pigs Fly and Nunsense Ah-Men (triangle theatre productions, Portland OR),

-Julie holds a Doctor of Arts degree in music (voice and stage direction) from Ball State University in Muncie Indiana.
+Julie Lyn Barber holds a Doctor of Arts degree in music from Ball State University in Muncie Indiana.
 She received her undergraduate training at the University of British Columbia in Vancouver, Canada and her Masters degree in opera and music theatre from Southern Illinois University at Carbondale.
 She also holds a Grade VIII Piano Certificate from the Western Conservatory of Music, and an Elementary Executant Certificate from the Royal Academy of Dancing.
 She has participated in workshops with Paul Sills (Spolin improv), Antonio Fava (Commedia dell' arte), Ann Baltz (Musical Improvisation), Julianne Baird & Ellen Hargis (Early Music).
 She has completed certification in the Somatic Voicework (Jeannie LoVetri) vocal training method and has begun work in the Estill Method of voice training, which is ongoing.